Ly0n/awesome-robotic-tooling/README.md

 * [xivo](https://github.com/ucla-vision/xivo) - X Inertial-aided Visual Odometry

 #### Static Maps
-* [StaticMapping](https://github.com/EdwardLiuyc/StaticMapping) - Use LiDAR to map the static world
 * [MapsModelsImporter](https://github.com/eliemichel/MapsModelsImporter) - A Blender add-on to import models from google maps
 * [Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2) - Map handling framework for automated driving
 * [barefoot](https://github.com/bmwcarit/barefoot) -  Online and Offline map matching that can be used stand-alone and in the cloud